dart-lang/language/accepted/future-releases/language-versioning/package-config-file-v2.md

 ```

 This approach will work with the JSON configuration file as well.
 The tool must scan the file to detect whether it is a JSON file or an original `.packages` file.
 It is considered a JSON file if the first non-whitespace (space, tab, carriage return, linefeed) character is a `{`.
 The JSON file must start this way, and the existing format cannot do so; it must start with either a comment, `#`, or a non-empty package name, and package names cannot contain a `{` character.

+Tools *should* look for a `.dart_tool/package_config.json` relative to the specified file if that file turns out to be a `.packages` file.

 ## Possible Extensions